OldmanBo/Vue-firebase-shop/README.md

 # pc-shop

 # IMPORTANT
-    This app does not have a responsive design, since my main goal was to test and develop better vue and firebase skills.

     After adding a new product from the admin console, you should add a JPG image in the "assets" folder, and name that image after the product ID(the ID will be shown after the product addition).
     Otherwise, it will show the deafult "No image" image.